Devanshu22-afk/Neural_Nomads/README.md

-# Neural_Nomads
+# _Neural_Nomads
-hi hello everyone this is our central india hackathon
+Hello everyone this is our central india hackathon project